2024 Abujhmarh clash: Encounter

 The police had an information that a meeting consisting of senior Maoist cadres of East Bastar Division had convened a meeting in the Thulthuli village this week and a huge gathering was happening in the area.

 As per the information, units of District Reserve Guards and Special Task Force consisting more than 100 soldiers was sent out to the Abhujmarh forest area.
-At 12:30 PM (IST) encounter broke out between Maoist cadres and the soldiers resulting in the death of more than 31 Maoists and a huge cache of weapons and ammunition discovered including Ak-47s, SLR's and grenades.
+At 12:30 PM (IST) an encounter broke out between Maoist cadres and the soldiers resulting in the death of more than 31 Maoists and a huge cache of weapons and ammunition discovered including Ak-47s, Self-Loading Rifles (SLR's) and grenades.

 As of 5 October, police have identified 15 bodies of the total killed and they had a total bounty of ₹1.3 crore.
 A senior cadre named Niti alias Urmila having a bounty of ₹25 lakhs was also killed in the encounter.

 On 19 October, Maoists revealed that they had lost 38 of their comrades and some also injured in the encounter increasing the official death toll.
 The total bounty of the deceased Maoists accounted to ₹2.62 crores.